 Central Market (Marché Saint-Antoine)

-The city’s central market features plenty of stalls selling fruit and vegetables and is a good spot to have a chat with some locals.
-It’s busiest in the mornings, when the fresh produce comes in.
-The pretty market hall dates to the 1870s and the little square in front sports an intricate fountain topped by a sculpture of a woman carrying her wares on her head in the traditional fashion.
+The market hall dates to the 1870s and the little square in front has a cool little fountain topped by a sculpture of a woman carrying her wares on her head in the traditional fashion.
+It’s two blocks west from the south-western end of Place de la Victoire.

 Saint-John Perse Museum